 Choosing The Best Dog Food For Your Pup

 This guide will help you identify which food is ideally suited for your pet.
-Our goal is to help you find dog food that not only maximizes your dog’s nutritional health, but also stays within your budget.
+Our goal is to help you find a food that not only maximizes your dog’s nutritional health, but also stays within your budget.
 Along the way, we’ll teach you about the different types of dog cuisine that are currently on the market, and also how you can avoid buying low-quality food for your best friend.

 Dog Food Brands

 At the same time, there are a number of nationally-recognized brands that are also creating high-quality dog food formulas.
-Some of the best dog food brands to look for include Purina, Iams, Milkbone, Merrick, Hill’s, Pedigree, and Blue Buffalo.
+Some of the best brands to look for include Purina, Iams, Milkbone, Merrick, Hill’s, Pedigree, and Blue Buffalo.
 What makes these companies superior to some of the less established brands on the market is that they all place equal amounts of importance on maintaining the quality, safety, and nutrition of their products.

 In terms of ingredients, the wide range of vegetables, grains, and meats included in different types of kibble is truly eye-opening.
 The most common meats found in dry dog food include chicken, various types of fish, beef, and lamb.
 Some dry dog food formulas also include meat and bone meal for added protein.